Jiaxin-Pei/Quantifying-Intimacy-in-Language/README.md

 Our model is also available on [Hugging Face Transformers](https://huggingface.co/pedropei/question-intimacy)
 ```
 from transformers import AutoTokenizer, AutoModelForSequenceClassification

+#load tokenizer and model, both will be automatically downloaded for the first usage
 tokenizer = AutoTokenizer.from_pretrained("pedropei/question-intimacy")
 model = AutoModelForSequenceClassification.from_pretrained("pedropei/question-intimacy")
 ```